spread-ai/docs-appsmith-fork/docs/reference/widgets/button.md

 Add a Google reCAPTCHA [site key](https://cloud.google.com/recaptcha-enterprise/docs/create-key) here to enable Google reCAPTCHA check to the button.
 The token is accessible from the API pane with the `recaptchaToken` key (see the [Google reCAPTCHA](https://www.google.com/recaptcha/about/) docs).
-Read more about using [Google reCAPTCHA Keys in Appsmith](/reference/widgets/button/google-recaptcha/).
+For more information, see [Google reCAPTCHA](google-recaptcha.md).